Lower Shipping Prices, Updated Corner Cutting Jigs, Wove Pattern Papermaking Moulds and Other News From Our Etsy Store

 Book Scanning Frame is Now Version 1.9

-As there are many symmetrical elements in the book scanning frame, I printed some of the not in pairs, but successively.
-Tus, I was able to test them on the go and apply changes before printing the second part.
+As there are many symmetrical elements in the book scanning frame, I printed some of them not in pairs but successively.
+Thus, I was able to test them on the go and apply changes before printing the second part.

 Some of the elements have passed only through 2 or 3 iterations.
 Some, like the camera arm, have been changed multiple times.
 I consider current modification of the scanning frame to be version 1.9.
 However, all the changes planned for the nearest future are mostly superficial, and/or aimed to lower production costs without affecting the usability.